uncomputable/zkp-workshop/README.md

 ### Use nix

-Use the provided nix shell to set up the runtime environment.
+Use the provided nix flake to set up the runtime environment.

 ```
-nix-shell
+nix develop
 ```

 Run Jupyter on the command line.